 Next add tahini paste, lemon juice, garlic & onion powder, water and olive oil.

-Blender together until creamy and smooth.
+Blend together until creamy and smooth.

 Add more salt to taste and serve.